GreenTeaHDR/RERevelations2/README.md

 <br>**Description**

-This mod replaces XBox button prompts with PlayStation DualShock controller prompts.
+This mod replaces XBox button prompts with PlayStation button prompts.

 Additionally, this mod also modifies the blood overlay shown when you're hit in a way that is less intrusive.